 Resource-rich settings: The applicability of the ACTA and AMBITION-cm trials to RRS and in non-HIV populations is contentious, where the current standard is L-Amb 3-4 mg/kg daily plus 5-flucytosine 25 mg/kg four times a day for 2 weeks, different to comparators used in these trials.
 Retrospective database reviews in the USA showed relatively low rates of acute inpatient mortality from CM (10.5% in HIV-CM and 13.3% in non-HIV) and remarkably low mortality rates at 1 year of 11.6% over the last two decades.42,43 The reliance on high-dose fluconazole and 5-flucytosine as the backbone to induction therapy in AMBITION-cm study may not be pragmatic in all RRS where more comorbidities occur, potential drug-drug interactions need to be carefully considered; and the risk of hepatotoxicity less tolerated.
-In the USA, only a third of patients completed the 14-days of 5-flucytosine.44 While some experts cogently propose for the inclusion of the AMBITION-cm triple regimen as a primary option in RRS, others are calling for further comparative trials in RRS to assess the regimen’s impact in HIV and also including in SOT and non-HIV non-SOT populations where no supporting data exist.
+In the USA, only a third of patients completed the 14-days of 5-flucytosine.44 While some experts cogently propose for the inclusion of the AMBITION-cm triple regimen as a primary option in RRS, others are calling for further comparative trials in RRS to assess the regimen’s impact in HIV, and the inclusion of SOT and non-HIV, non-SOT populations where no supporting data exist.
 Regardless of the induction antifungal regimen used, the complications of CM such as increased intracranial pressure (ICP) require intense clinical monitoring, and most patients with CM require inpatient care for at least one, if not two or more weeks.

-Significance of CSF sterility post-induction/ pre-consolidation therapy: Mycological success has been associated with improved outcomes and reduced clinical relapse.45 In PLHIV with CM, CSF sterility prior to ART commencement has been shown to be associated with reduced occurrence of neurological deterioration, microbiological relapse, and cryptococcosis-associated immune reconstitution inflammatory syndrome (C-IRIS).45 Some treatment guidelines advocate performing a 2-week LP (prior to changing to consolidation therapy) to assess CSF culture sterility as a marker of successful induction.11,15,18,20 Other guidelines – particularly those focused on RLS - do not.10,16 Practically, a negative CSF culture result may take a further 1-2 weeks to be confirmed.
-Whilst the pragmatism and absolute necessity for follow-up LP are controversial, given the benefit of therapeutic LPs in the management of raised ICP, we encourage regular microbiological culture assessment of the CSF.
+Significance of CSF sterility post-induction/ pre-consolidation therapy: Mycological success has been associated with improved outcomes and reduced clinical relapse.45 In PLHIV with CM, CSF sterility prior to ART commencement has been shown to be associated with reduced occurrence of neurological deterioration, microbiological relapse, and cryptococcosis-associated immune reconstitution inflammatory syndrome (C-IRIS).45 Some treatment guidelines advocate performing a 2-week LP (prior to changing to consolidation therapy) to assess CSF culture sterility as a marker of successful induction.11,15,18,20 Other guidelines – particularly those focused on RLS - do not.10,16

 Consolidation and maintenance treatment: There are no recent trials of consolidation and maintenance therapy in CM.
-Two early studies showed that fluconazole (400 or 600 mg daily) was superior to itraconazole (capsule) for consolidation therapy35,46, with 400 mg daily being the usual consolidation dose.
-With the accumulation of safety data an 800 mg daily dose and evidence of a fluconazole dose-response effect,36,47 this is the preferred consolidation dose in RLS.16,18 A gradual rise in median fluconazole MICs in cryptococcal isolates collected during initial CM presentation have been reported in South Africa and Uganda.48,49 While this may lend support for a higher consolidation dose of 800mg daily in these settings, whether this is required across all patient groups and settings is contentious.
+Two early studies established fluconazole for consolidation therapy35,46, with 400 mg daily .
+With the accumulation of safety data an 800 mg daily dose and evidence of a fluconazole dose-response effect,36,47 this is the preferred consolidation dose in RLS, where suboptimal antifungal regimens are used.16,18 A gradual rise in median fluconazole MICs in cryptococcal isolates collected during initial CM presentation have been reported in South Africa and Uganda.48,49 While this may lend support for a higher consolidation dose of 800mg daily in these settings, whether this is required across all patient groups and settings is contentious.
 Widespread fluconazole use may also perpetuate further rises in MICs.